Australian Shepherd farm dog standing in a wet grassy pasture on a working farm, alert and attentive for livestock work.

 Soils & Agricultural Capacity in Louisa County

-Louisa’s agricultural soils are well-suited for hay, cattle, and crop operations—even large-scale production.
+Louisa’s agricultural soils are well-suited for hay, cattle, and crop operations—including larger-scale production.
 With broad open fields and balanced terrain, the county offers some of the most versatile farmland in Central Virginia.

 • Expansive pasture and hayfield potential